John von Neumann: Measure theory

 In measure theory, the "problem of measure" for an n-dimensional Euclidean space R^{n} may be stated as: "does there exist a positive, normalized, invariant, and additive set function on the class of all subsets of R^{n}?"
 The work of Felix Hausdorff and Stefan Banach had implied that the problem of measure has a positive solution if n = 1 or n = 2 and a negative solution (because of the Banach–Tarski paradox) in all other cases.
-Von Neumann's work argued that the "problem is essentially group-theoretic in character" - the existence of a measure could be determined by looking at the properties of the transformation group of the given space.
+Von Neumann's work argued that the "problem is essentially group-theoretic in character": the existence of a measure could be determined by looking at the properties of the transformation group of the given space.
 The positive solution for spaces of dimension at most two, and the negative solution for higher dimensions, comes from the fact that the Euclidean group is a solvable group for dimension at most two, and is not solvable for higher dimensions.
 "Thus, according to von Neumann, it is the change of group that makes a difference, not the change of space."
-Around 1942 he told Dorothy Maharam how to prove that every complete σ-finite measure space has a multiplicative lifting, however he did not publish this proof and she later came up with a new one.
+Around 1942 he told Dorothy Maharam how to prove that every complete σ-finite measure space has a multiplicative lifting; he did not publish this proof and she later came up with a new one.

 In a number of von Neumann's papers, the methods of argument he employed are considered even more significant than the results.
 In anticipation of his later study of dimension theory in algebras of operators, von Neumann used results on equivalence by finite decomposition, and reformulated the problem of measure in terms of functions.
 A major contribution von Neumann made to measure theory was the result of a paper written to answer a question of Haar regarding whether there existed an algebra of all bounded functions on the real number line such that they form "a complete system of representatives of the classes of almost everywhere-equal measurable bounded functions".
 He proved this in the positive, and in later papers with Stone discussed various generalizations and algebraic aspects of this problem.
 He also proved by new methods the existence of disintegrations for various general types of measures.
 Von Neumann also gave a new proof on the uniqueness of Haar measures by using the mean values of functions, although this method only worked for compact groups.
 He had to create entirely new techniques to apply this to locally compact groups.
 He also gave a new, ingenious proof for the Radon–Nikodym theorem.
 His lecture notes on measure theory at the Institute for Advanced Study were an important source for knowledge on the topic in America at the time, and were later published.